2024 United States gubernatorial elections: American Samoa

 Lemanu Peleti Mauga was elected governor in the 2020 general election with 60.3% of the vote.
 On April 10, 2024, Mauga and incumbent Lieutenant Governor Eleasalo Ale announced their campaign for reelection under the slogan "E Lavatia le Alofa" — "Love Beareth All."
 Prior to Magua's announcement, Paramount Chief Mauga Tasi Asuega was advocating for the Governor's reelection.
 Pula T. I. Nikolao Pula, former Director of the Office of Insular Affairs, announced his candidacy on March 4, 2024.
 Pula announced High Chief Pulu Ae Ae Jr., a former faipule for Maʻopūtasi County as hran mate.

 Neither Mauga nor Pula won an outright majority in the November 5, 2024, election, triggering a runoff election on November 19.
-In the runoff, Pula took 59.8% of the 9,771 votes cast to win the governorship.
+In the runoff, Pula took 59.8% of the 9,771 votes cast to win the governorship, flipping the seat for the Republicans by a margin of nearly 20 percentage points in the runoff.